-I cast solid bronze figurines of cute characters using the lost wax Lost wax or investment casting is an ancient method of making a metal object from an original form shaped in wax.
+I use the lost wax Lost wax or investment casting is an ancient method of making a metal object from an original form shaped in wax.
 The wax model is put into a steel flask and encased with a silica plaster, also called investment.
 The flask is then heated in a kiln to melt and vaporize the wax, leaving a void in the shape of the model.
-Molten bronze is poured into the flask and fills the void, thus creating an exact replica of the wax form in metal. method for my bronze castings.
+Molten bronze is poured into the flask and fills the void, thus creating an exact replica of the wax form in metal. method to cast solid bronze figurines of anime and fantasy characters.
 My figurines are up to 20 centimeters tall and weigh up to a kilogram.
 Each work is individually cast and assembled.

 The Journey to Bronze